biggie-boss/LoreRim/README.md

 - JS Solitude Sewer Cover SE
 - Kanjs - Commons books (used to add covers to new books added)
 - Kanjs - Imperial Dungeon Floor Chunk Flattened for Parallax
+- Kanjs - Sigil of the Black Covenant (see artifacts section)
 - Kanjs - Smooth and artifact-free gradient
 - Katria's Legacy - Publish the Aetherium Forge
 - Lexicon SKSE